 Did St. James go to Spain?

-- Santiago is the Father in the faith of the Iberian Church and therefore the Church in South America is an integral part of that great branch of the Catholic Church.
+- Santiago is the Father in the faith of the Iberian Church.
+And therefore, the Church in South America is an integral part of that great branch of the Catholic Church.
 Which is the Church of James (born of the preaching of Santiago), spread throughout the western hemisphere.

 - The chroniclers of America have clear evidence of the devotion to the Apostle James of the inhabitants of the New World, both white and Indian.
-It is enough to see the solemnity, pomp, and popular rejoicing with which they celebrated him.
+It is enough to see the solemnity, pomp, and widespread rejoicing with which they celebrated him.

 Read more: What is Saint Pius X The Patron Saint of?